AzureInterface/azure-infrastructure-class/Monday/Lab1/README.md

-# Lab1 - Installing Azure tools and Github for Windows
+# Lab1 - Installing Azure tools for Windows

 1. Install Microsoft Azure PowerShell (Install-Module AzureRM)
 2. Set your execution policy (Set-ExecutionPolicy remotesigned)
 3. Make sure you can use the Login-AzureRmAccount cmdlet with your Azure Pass
-4. Install Github for Windows (go to desktop.github.com)

 ### Notes: